woocommerce/contact-details-by-woothemes/README.md

 Move JS to separate file
-Account for multiple maps, forms, and html ids
+Account for multiple maps, forms, and html ids Additional Styling
-Widget Cleanup
-Additional Styling
-Form including Nonce, ajax and non javascript callback
+Form including Nonce, non javascript callback

 How to output: